 What is pathology?
 Pathology is the study of disease and is central to diagnoses made in the NHS.
 The work of pathologists and scientists is vital for efficient and effective healthcare.
-Working in hospitals and the community, they are involved in preventing, diagnosing, treating and monitoring diseases to keep people as healthy as possible.
+Working in hospitals and the community, pathologists and scientists are involved in preventing, diagnosing, treating and monitoring diseases to keep people as healthy as possible.

 Did you know?

-- They typically run over 1 billion tests per year at a cost of £2.2 billion
+- Hospital labs typically run over 1 billion tests per year at a cost of £2.2 billion.